noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 ### Structs and Dictionaries

-Moreover, Julia allows you to define your own datatypes via `struct`.
+Moreover, Julia allows you to define your own data types via `struct`.
 As an example, let us define a point
 ```julia-repl
 julia> struct PointObject
           x::Float64